 Does the doctor only prescribe Suboxone, or do they prescribe other things too?+

 For opioid dependence treatment, we only offer Suboxone.
 While Methadone can also be used to treat opioid dependence, you have to visit a clinic weekly to obtain the prescription, and that doesn’t fit with our telemedicine model.
 The providers can and do prescribe other medications to treat things other than opioid dependence.
 However, this is done on a case to case basis and we do ask that you seek help from a primary care provider for prescriptions you might need that are not directly related to your opioid dependence treatment.
 For example, if your Suboxone is making you nauseous, your provider might prescribe something to help with that.

 Can I switch from Methadone to Suboxone?+

 We can help you transition from Methadone to Suboxone, just as long as you are currently on 20mg or less of Methadone.
 If you are currently taking more than that, we would need to wait until your dose is less than 20mg to start your treatment.
 It is dangerous to switch from a higher dose of Methadone to Suboxone, because it would be too much of a difference in dosages.
 The side effects would be too much and it can be dangerous.
 Please do work on getting your dose down and reach back out to us when you are ready to make the switch!

 Can I use my insurance to pay for this treatment?+

-We do not accept insurance for our fees.
-We are happy to provide you a superbill that you can submit to your insurance company to potentially get some money back using your out-of-network benefits.
+We only accept Medicare at this time.
+If you have any other insurance, you can utilize our self pay option of $199 / month.
+We are happy to provide you a superbill that you can submit to your insurance company to potentially get some of that money back using your out-of-network benefits.
 That said, you can use your insurance to pay for medications and lab tests.
 Just take your insurance card with you to the pharmacy or the lab.